 Clinigen identifies and manages risks and opportunities that may affect the achievement of its strategic objectives and business plans, its shareholder value and its reputation, through its risk management process.
 The Board has responsibility for establishing and maintaining the Group’s internal control systems which are monitored by the Audit and Risk committee to ensure compliance with laws and regulations.
 The Group Chief Financial Officer provides updates to the Board on key risks and controls within the Group.

 Tax risk arises due to the complexity of tax legislation and potential differences in interpretation, and in relation to Clinigen’s business operating model.
 Clinigen has established policies and procedures to ensure the integrity of its tax filings and other tax compliance obligations in the UK and worldwide, and our processes are subject to the same level of internal controls, review and external audit as the rest of the business.
 Tax risk is viewed no differently to any other business risk encountered.

 For routine and established tax compliance procedures we have a very low tolerance of risk and aim for a high standard of accuracy and compliance with reporting procedures and deadlines.

-Clinigen has an appropriately qualified finance resource who receive the necessary guidance and training to keep up to date with new tax legislation and are supported to seek additional professional tax advice where appropriate.
-The finance resource maintain regular lines of communication with the commercial and functional teams across the business to ensure the tax effects of business developments are identified and understood.
+Clinigen has appropriately qualified finance resource who receive the necessary guidance and training to keep up to date with new tax legislation and are supported to seek additional professional tax advice where appropriate.
+The finance resource maintains regular lines of communication with the commercial and functional teams across the business to ensure the tax effects of business developments are identified and understood.

 Our attitude to tax planning